ldehaudt/CorewarArena/README.md

 # corewar
-A reproduction of the Core War game.
-Including full implementation of assembly compiler, virtual machine and GUI.
+Fight the fights of your lives in this homemade corewar arena, featuring an assembeler and virtual machine with visualizing capabilities.
+How cool!

-This project was done in collaboration with my friends Liam Dehaudt and Charles Gleason at 42.
+This project was completed with Conan Wu and Charles Gleason at 42.

-Corewar in action (quiet mode, 4 players):
+Cool and Epic screenshot:
 ![alt text](https://github.com/conanwu777/corewar/blob/master/4.png)

-## Background

-Core War is a 1984 programming game created by D. G. Jones and A. K. Dewdney, inspired by a malicious virus written in the 80’s.
-To deal with the self-replicating virus, a white hat hacker invented Reaper.
-It was a virus designed to spread and eliminate the malware. (for more information, see https://en.wikipedia.org/wiki/Core_War)

-The idea was simple.
-You compete by designing viruses to overtake a computer.
-You win by protecting your own program and overwriting your opponent's programs.
-This is all happening on a virtual machine.

 ## Compiling and running